What is Chiropractic?

-People are self-regulating and self-healing beings, controlled by their nervous systems.
-In order to be healthy and recover from injury or illness, you depend on the ability of your brain and your body to coordinate and communicate efficiently and effectively.
+People are self-regulating and self-healing beings and in order to be healthy and recover from injury or illness, you depend on the ability of your brain and your body to coordinate and communicate efficiently and effectively.

 Every day we do things which can either help or harm our ability to regain and keep our best health.
 Have you ever wondered, “If I’m doing all the right things, then why don’t I feel well?
 Why can’t I do the things I’d like to do, or I used to do?”
 We do, too.

-A chiropractor is qualified to work with the body, using gentle manual methods and techniques (adjustments) to help restore normal nervous system function, so the body can heal itself.
+A chiropractor is qualified to work with the body, using gentle manual methods and techniques (adjustments) to help restore normal neuro-musckuloskeletal (spinal) system function, so the body can function well.

 How can Chiropractic help?

 Here are a selection of areas where Chiropractic can make a difference.